Meatball Soup

 Favorite Italian Meatball Soup

-I love a good meatball.
-Meatballs can be used in so many dishes and I really like them in this Italian flavored soup.
 The pasta, veggies, and meatballs make this a feel-good soup that everyone is really going to enjoy.
-It’s a casual dinner idea that is simple to pull together and won’t take all night to make.
 This recipe is semi-homemade because you use pre-made meatballs.
 Of course you can make your own meatballs from scratch but sometimes it’s easier to use frozen ones if you’re short on time (and sanity!) that day.
-Am I right??

 We must also note that we used a can of mixed veggies, but next time we will probably add some fresh veggies.
 We also think spinach cooked in the soup would be great along with some shredded cheese on top (you can never go wrong with cheese!)
-Go buy some frozen meatballs and make this soup tonight!!

 How to Make Easy Meatball Soup

 You’re going to laugh at how EASY this meatball soup is to whip up.
-In literally less than 3o minutes you can have this soup ready to eat.
+In literally less than 30 minutes you can have this soup ready to eat.
 Also you only need ONE pot (the pasta is cooked in the soup which is such a timesaver).
 Making this recipe is really just one step:

 COOK.
 Combine the tomatoes, broth, veggies, uncooked pasta, and oregano in a large pot.
 Add in the meatballs and bring it all to a boil.
 Reduce the heat and bring to a simmer for about 15 minutes.